-Q. Do infected fields have the second pathogen?
+Do infected fields have the second pathogen?

-A. Monographella maydis has not been detected in any submitted samples of tar spot in the United States.
-However, 2018 observations indicate that the secondary fungus is not required to cause damage to yield potential.
+Monographella maydis has not been detected in any submitted samples of tar spot in the U.S. However, observations in 2018 indicate that the secondary fungus is not required to cause damage to yield potential.
 P. maydis alone can cause yield loss under favorable environmental conditions.
 Farmers should monitor fields to help track this disease and determine if management tactics are warranted.

-Q. Does tar spot overwinter here?
+Does tar spot overwinter here?

-A. Because symptoms have been observed in the same areas since 2015, it appears that the fungus is overwintering rather than being reintroduced from Mexico or Central America each year.
+Because symptoms have been observed in the same areas since 2015, it appears that the fungus is overwintering rather than being reintroduced from Mexico or Central America each year.
 However, more research is needed to learn how it overwinters, where it does so, if it survives on other alternative hosts, etc.